Adderall can be a game-changer for people with ADHD, but it can be risky, especially for those who do not take it for an approved medical reason.

 Adderall is also frequently abused or obtained illegally without a prescription.
 It’s one of the most widely abused prescription drugs in the U.S., often misused to help people study, accomplish more or feel more sociable.
 On campuses across the U.S., it’s not uncommon for students to use the drug around exam time or to perform well in school.
 Young professionals may do the same thing to get ahead in their careers.
 Adderall is also sometimes used illicitly to help people lose weight since the drug is an appetite suppressant.

 What Does Adderall Do If You Don’t Have ADHD?

 Adderall is not a performance-enhancing drug.
-It instead works to balance attention deficits.
-A person without ADHD lacks these deficits; they have appropriate amounts of neurotransmitters and a normal prefrontal cortex.
+Rather, it works to balance attention deficits.
+A person without ADHD lacks these deficits, as they have appropriate amounts of neurotransmitters and a normal prefrontal cortex.
 When a person without ADHD takes Adderall, the body is overloaded with dopamine and norepinephrine.
 Excess dopamine can disturb brain communication and cause euphoria instead of having the calming effect it would typically have on a person with ADHD.